UFC 306: Riyadh Season Noche UFC: Predictions & Analysis

 All-Rounder

-There's a real Elo separation here: Lopes at 1614 versus Ortega at 1490.
-That 124-point gap typically reflects a meaningful difference in recent quality of competition and results.
+There's a real Elo separation here: Lopes at 1762 versus Ortega at 1653.
+That 109-point gap typically reflects a meaningful difference in recent quality of competition and results.

 A few statistical edges stand out.
 Ortega throws significantly more leather — a 0.8 sig. strike per minute gap.
 Ortega is far more active with takedowns, averaging 1.5 more per 15 minutes.
 Ortega has tighter striking defense, making opponents miss more often.

-The Pick: Brian Ortega over Diego Lopes.
-The model gives Ortega a slight nod at 57% — this could easily go either way.
+The Pick: Diego Lopes over Brian Ortega.
+The model gives Lopes a slight nod at 64% — this could easily go either way.
+The market and our model are aligned — the line looks fair.

 Daniel Zellhuber